 Acceptable Use of Electronic Resources policy

-Caltech provides electronic information resources (including, but not limited to, computers, computer accounts and services, networks, software, electronic mail services, electronic information sources, video and voice services, servers, web pages, cellular phones and related services) to assist members of the Caltech community in the pursuit of education and research.
+Caltech provides electronic information resources (including, but not limited to, computers, computer accounts and services, networks, software, electronic mail services, electronic information sources, video and voice services, servers, web pages, mobile devices and related services) to assist members of the Caltech community in the pursuit of education and research.
 This policy, in conjunction with other applicable Caltech policies, sets forth the acceptable use of all electronic information resources owned or managed by Caltech, and describes the rights and responsibilities of Caltech and of faculty, staff, students, and other members of the Caltech community with respect to the use of these resources.

 Electronic information resources provided by Caltech are intended to be used to carry out the legitimate business of Caltech, although some incidental personal use is permitted.
 Faculty, staff, students, and other members of the Caltech community ("users") who use Caltech's electronic information resources should be guided by the Caltech Code of Conduct.
 Passwords issued to users are for their use only and are not to be shared with others.
 Users assume responsibility for the appropriate use of Caltech's electronic information resources and agree to comply with all relevant Caltech policies and all applicable local, state, and federal laws.
 Examples of inappropriate or unauthorized use of Caltech's electronic information resources include: